QuiltMC/rfcs/structure/0006-governance.md

 In general, a team is responsible for performing the tasks outlined in the RFC that proposed its creation.

 Most teams will also maintain one or more repositories on GitHub.
-The team is responsible for reviewing pull requests and ensuring that they meet the Quilt projects goals in quality and purpose.
+The team is responsible for reviewing pull requests and ensuring that they meet The Quilt Project's goals in quality and purpose.
 Once a team has decided that a pull request is suitable for merging, a team lead will be responsible for the actual merging.
 Team leads can also decide to allow some or all team members to perform merges.

 ### Creating a Team

 A new team can be created by passing an RFC proposing that team.
 The initial team leads must be specified in the pull request adding the RFC and must approve the RFC before it is merged.
-Once the [RFC process](0001-rfc-process.md) has concluded and the RFC was merged, a new team with the specified leads will be created on GitHub by the Administrative Board.
+Once the [RFC process](0001-rfc-process.md) is concluded and the RFC us merged, a new team with the specified leads will be created on GitHub by the Administrative Board.

 The RFC proposing the new team should contain the following major sections: